Current projects

 With the financial support of the Steinburg Evening Market, the Itzehoe region would like to contribute to (re)revitalizing Itzehoe’s city center after the challenging times, to strengthen the center for people from the entire Itzehoe region and to provide it with new appeal.
 Artists, musicians, creatives and high-class regional manufactures and traders create a market experience with a sustainable focus at the foot of St. Laurentii.

-Every 1st Thursday of the month from July to October from 4:30 p.m., you can visit the Steinburg Evening Market in downtown Itzeho.
+Every 1st Thursday of the month from May to October from 4:30 p.m., you can visit the Steinburg Evening Market in downtown Itzeho.
 The Itzehoe region and the city management of the city of Itzehoe are looking forward to your coming!

 New weather shelter at the Bismarck Column ceremonially inaugurated